 My attempts at surfing taught me one thing, respect for the ocean.

-I’m sure it’s an amazing sport once you get the hang of it, if it’s anything like snowboarding, but until I’m living on a beach, and can spend weeks, if not months learning, I’m more than happy to sit back, relax, and watch from shore.
+I'm sure it's a fantastic sport once you get the hang of it if it's anything like snowboarding, but until I'm living on a beach and can spend weeks, if not months, learning, I'm more than happy to sit back, relax, and watch from shore.